pascalvanderheiden/azd-ais-lza/README.md

 azd up
 ```

 It will prompt you to login, pick a subscription, and provide a location (like "eastus").
-We've added extra conditional parameters to deploy: Azure Frontdoor, Application Service Environment v3, Azure Service Bus and APIM Developer Portal.
+We've added extra conditional parameters to deploy: Azure Front Door, Application Service Environment v3, Azure Functions, Azure Service Bus, Azure API Center with managed portal, and APIM Developer Portal.
 Then it will provision the resources in your account.
 These choices can vary per organization, that is why they are optional.

 For more details on the deployed services, see [additional details](#additional-details) below.